tkf/emacs-jedi/doc/source/index.rst

       This is the least complex way to communicate with the Jedi server.
 If it doesn't work, rest of Jedi.el functions will not work.

 #.
+You can try Jedi.el without installing it, in a "clean Emacs setup"
+   [#]_ .
+If you don't know what is wrong and don't know what to do next, this it the best thing to try.
+This helps you to find out if your setting is wrong or if it is actually a bug in Jedi.el.

+   Check :ref:`quick-try`.
+If it works, compare with your Emacs setup carefully.
+It is likely that there is something wrong in your Emacs setup.
+You should also check minimal working examples in the install_ section.

+   (Note that currently there is no automated way to do this in Windows without Cygwin.
+If you know it, please document!)

+#.
 To check that :el:symbol:`jedi:setup` is called properly via
    :el:symbol:`python-mode-hook`, run ``M-: jedi-mode RET`` in